Amisha727/FOOD-ORDERING-WEBSITE/README.md

 🧁 Overview

 This project is a fully functional and visually appealing Food Ordering Website, designed to simulate a real-world online restaurant ordering experience.
-Users can explore menus, add items to their cart, and navigate through multiple pages including contact, policy, and terms of service.
+Users can explore menus, add items to their cart, and navigate through multiple pages, including contact, policy, and terms of service.

 It’s a beginner-friendly yet professional project that highlights front-end design, responsiveness, and user interaction using pure HTML, CSS, and JavaScript (no frameworks).